infosave2007/graphmatrix5xn/README.md

 # GraphMatrix5xN

 GraphMatrix5xN is an efficient algorithm for finding the shortest path between two nodes in a graph using a 5xN matrix structure.
 This algorithm was designed to solve a wide range of problems including those involving predicates and artificial intelligence.
+Compared to Dijkstra's algorithm, GraphMatrix5xN offers significant performance benefits for large graphs due to its reduced memory footprint and optimized processing of graph edges.
+This makes it especially suitable for applications where memory constraints and computational efficiency are critical factors.

 ## Features